 After the anesthesia wears off, your teeth will likely be sensitive.
 You should avoid hot and cold food or drink for the next few days.
 After that initial period, your treated teeth will feel as good as new.
 Continue your normal hygiene plan to ensure that your fillings last for a long time.

 After this procedure, your gums will probably be slightly sore and irritated for a few days.
 You should rinse your mouth with warm saltwater (1 tsp salt/8 oz water) two to three times a day.
 This will relieve the pain and cleanse the area.
 Brushing and flossing should be continued right after the procedure, but you should brush gently so that you do not further irritate the area.
 If you experience any swelling or stiffness, you can place a cold compress on the affected area and take some pain-relieving medicine.
 Avoid any hard or chewy foods for two to three days after the surgery to ensure the area heals correctly.
 If you continue to experience pain or swelling after a few days, contact our office.

 After your procedure, you will need to rest.
 You can expect for the procedure site to bleed for a little while if surgery was completed.
 Gauze will be applied at the completion of the surgery, and you will need to change it when it becomes soaked.
 If bleeding continues for longer than 24 hours you should contact our office.
 Rest when you return home, but do not lie flat; this could prolong the bleeding, so prop your head up on a pillow when lying down.
-Our dentist may prescribe pain medication, which should only be taken as directed.
+Our dentists may prescribe pain medication, which should only be taken as directed.
 You can also use an ice pack or over-the-counter medication (as directed) for the pain.